 For direction and motion, drones use position and movement sensors to provide relevant information about the aircraft’s state.
 Exteroceptive sensors deal with external measurements like distance, while exproprioceptive sensors correlate internal and external states.

-Other sensors which are considered non-cooperative are able to autonomously detect targets, which is useful in the detection and avoidance of collisions.
+Other sensors which are considered non-cooperative are able to autonomously detect targets, which is useful in the detection and automatic avoidance of collisions.

 Actuators control the speed and movement of the drones, and include digital electronic speed controllers which control the revs-per-minute of the drone’s motor.
 Their design and functioning depends heavily on end towards which the drone is used and they could be linked to anything including speakers, LEDs, and weapons.